zanemilo/Dijjon/READ ME.md

 [L] Make a list of optional check types based on location of player.
 For example, location is 'cave' check_type_options = ['perception', 'investigation', etc.] Also can base this off of event type, or action type.
 For example event is 'dialogue' check_type_options = ['decpetion', 'persuasion', etc.]

+[L] Improve roll_stats in dice_Roll file by allowing user to select which stats recieve which values as they are being rolled until all the stats are filled or chosen.